No Fees

 • The insurance company isn’t exactly on your side, and you shouldn’t proceed as if it is.
 Insurance companies are paid to cover losses like the ones you’ve suffered, but they are also in the business of generating revenue, which often amounts to whittling away at settlement offers and even denying claims from the outset.
 When it comes to the insurance company, always proceed with extreme caution.

-• No matter how nice and reasonable your insurance representative is, remember that this is part of his or her job, but this job also has another essential component tripping you up and casting doubt on the veracity of your claim.
+• No matter how nice and reasonable your insurance representative may seem to be, remember that part of their job is tripping you up and casting doubt on the veracity of your claim.
 The fact is that these reps are adept at getting vulnerable claimants (whose lives as they know them have been upended) to incriminate themselves even if there’s nothing to the incrimination in the first place.
 For example, we’re all prone to saying we’re sorry after an accident (in the heat of the moment) because we are sorry that the accident happened.
 This does not mean that we are to blame for the accident or share fault in causing the accident.
 In other words, less is always more when it comes to dealing with the insurance representative in your case.

 • Finally, it’s important to recognize that an early settlement offer is very likely indicative of an attempt on the part of the insurance company to play on your desperation and to bypass having to pay you what your claim is actually worth.
 With time, the full extent of your catastrophic injury will become more apparent, and your full range of damages in their entirety will be difficult to ignore.
 Early on, however, the insurance company knows that you’re drowning in medical bills and that you may be just desperate enough to accept a lowball offer.
 Don’t sign off on a settlement offer until you’ve had a dedicated personal injury attorney at Boohoff Law in Seattle give you the go-ahead.